marshareb/latex_bot/README.md

 pip install -r requirements
 ```

+# Configuring Latex Bot

-Next, go to https://dev.groupme.com/ and in the top right hit the Access Token button.
+First, go to https://dev.groupme.com/ and in the top right hit the Access Token button.
 In brain.py in the argument for botme.Manager(''), add your groupme key.
-Latex Bot is now ready to run.

-# Configuring Latex Bot

-Simply run
+Next, change the variables in the bot.create_bot() function from test and latexbot to whatever you want.
+Then, simply run

 ```
 nohup python3 brain.py &